valeriocelletti/Lightstreamer-example-AMFHelloWorld-client-flex/README.md

 First, a quick recap of the previous installments:

-- "Hello World" with Lightstreamer: An introduction to Lightstreamer's data model, JavaScript Client API (see  [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript)), and Java Data Adapters API (see [Lightstreamer - "Hello World" Tutorial - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java)).
+- "Hello World" with Lightstreamer: An introduction to Lightstreamer's data model, JavaScript Client API (see  [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript)), and Java Data Adapters API (see [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java)).
 - [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet): The .NET API version of the Data Adapter used in the "Hello World" application, showing both a C# and a Visual Basic port.
 - [Lightstreamer - "Hello World" Tutorial - TCP Sockets Adapter](http://cometdaily.com/2008/07/29/hello-world-for-sockets-with-lightstreamer/): The TCP-socket-based version of the Data Adapter, suitable for implementation in other languages (PHP, Python, Perl, etc).